jakearchibald/jakearchibald.com/static-build/posts/2020/12/css-paint-predictably-random/index.md

 # Initial implementation

-This isn't a full tutorial on the CSS paint API, so if the below isn't clear or you want to know more, check out [this article on the CSS paint API](https://developers.google.com/web/updates/2018/01/paintapi), and [this article on `@property`](https://web.dev/at-property/).
+This isn't a full tutorial on the CSS paint API, so if the below isn't clear or you want to know more, check out the [resources on houdini.how](https://houdini.how/resources), and [this great talk by Una](https://developer.chrome.com/devsummit/sessions/extending-css-with-houdini/).

 First up, register a paint worklet: